To establish a case of negligence under Nevada law, you must prove four things:

-- The defendant had a duty of care;
+- The defendant had a duty of reasonable care;

 - These injuries resulted in a financial loss

-If successful, the plaintiff may be able to recover the following money damages:
+If successful, you may be able to recover the following money damages:

-Plaintiffs who were partially to blame for their injuries may still be able to win damages under Nevada’s modified comparative negligence laws.
-But the plaintiff must make sure to file suit before the two-year statute of limitations in Nevada passes.
+If you were partially to blame for your injuries, you may still be able to win damages under Nevada’s modified comparative negligence laws.
+Though you must make sure to file suit before the two-year statute of limitations in Nevada passes.

-In this article, our Las Vegas personal injury attorneys define negligence in Nevada personal injury cases:
+In this article, our Las Vegas personal injury lawyers define negligence in Nevada personal injury cases:

 Also see our article on negligence per se lawsuits in Nevada personal injury cases.

-Negligence occurs when somebody falls short of the obligation to care for another person’s safety — and that person gets harmed as a result.
+Under Nevada tort law, negligent acts occur when somebody falls short of the obligation to care for your safety — and you get harmed as a result.

 Most negligence cases arise out of an accident where no one meant for anyone to get hurt.
-But intentions are irrelevant in negligence cases.
+Though intentions are irrelevant under the theory of negligence.

-Whenever someone’s “breach of duty of care” harms another person, that victim may have a viable negligence claim.
+Whenever someone’s “breach of duty of care” harms you, you may have a viable negligence claim.

-Negligence is one of the most frequently litigated claims (“torts”) following these accidents:
+Negligence is one of the most frequently litigated causes of action following these accidents:

-After a car crash for example, the victim may have grounds to sue not only the other driver(s) involved.
-The victim may also have a negligence claim against:
+After a motor vehicle crash for example, you may have grounds to sue not only the other driver(s) involved.
+You may also have a negligence claim against:

 - The city, if poor road maintenance or signage contributed to the crash;